Courses

 List of materials

-Students will be provided with a kit that includes a 12” x 12” fish and waves
+Students will be provided with a kit that includes a 10” x 10” flower design on backing

 Teacher